noushin94/Machine-Learning-Covid19/README.md

 ##PCA:

-Employing PCA, we reduced the dimensionality to 40 components.
+Employing PCA, I reduced the dimensionality to 40 components.
 Temporarily excluding "gender" and "ICU" for preservation, they were later reintegrated since "gender" was supposed to undergo ethical addressing using aif360.